transentis/bptk_py/docs/usage/installation.rst

 Once you know what you are doing and yo already have a running Python environment, you only need to call ``pip install BPTK-Py`` or ``pip3 install BPTK-Py``.

-If you are not an advanced user, it is best to start with our BPTK-Py tutorial, which you can clone or download from our `git repository <https://bitbucket.org/transentis/bptk_py_tutorial/>`_ on Bitbucket.
+If you are not an advanced user, it is best to start with our BPTK-Py tutorial, which you can clone or download from our `git repository <https://github.com/transentis/bptk_py_tutorial/>`_ on Github.

 ********************************************
 Installing the BPTK-Py Tutorial Using Docker